Background - safe or strict? Technology or education?

 In the Content Settings box, turn on "Signed in users in your organization can only watch restricted and approved videos"

-In the Permissions box, select a mode of restriction for each organisational unit (OU).
-You may need to make a new one if all staff are together as it is unwise to allow all staff to be approvers (why? because to approve a video you need to be able to see it, so classroom-based staff should not have this permission.
-It is best to make a few office-based staff approvers).
-An example is given in the screenshot below of how you could approach it.
-If you want moderate restrictions, simply change to have moderate for all pupils and most staff, except the approvers.
+In the Permissions box, select a mode (see screenshot below) for each organisational unit (OU).
+If there is only one OU for all staff currently, separate them so classroom-based staff can't be approvers (why? because to approve a video you need to see it, so would have no restrictions in front of the class - very risky; it is best to have at least a few approvers and for them to be office-based staff ).
+An example approach is in the screenshot below (for pupils, either pick moderate or strict, then probably moderate for most staff except the approvers).

 6. (optional): Restrict sign in to your Google Workspace domain